zathras/jovial_svg/README.md

 dart run jovial_svg:svg_to_si path/to/SVG_Logo.svg -out output/dir
 ```

-In order to avoid a visual flash while assets are asynchronously loaded,
+### Pre-loading ScalableImages

-you can pre-load a `ScalableImage` using various static methods defined
+For optimal performance, you can pre-load a `ScalableImage` using various
-on the class.
-You can also proactively cause any embedded images to be
+static methods defined on the class.
+You can also proactively load
+and decode any image assets contained within the `ScalableImage`.
+Once
-decoded before first display.
-Once ready, your `ScalableImage` can be used
+ready, your `ScalableImage` can be used synchronously with
-synchronously with `ScalableImageWidget`, or directly with a Flutter
+`ScalableImageWidget`, or directly with a Flutter `CustomPaint`.

+Avoiding reloading is, of course, especially important if a
+`ScalableImage` is displayed as part of an animation, or if it is loaded
-`CustomPaint`.  `ScalableImageWidget` also has an option for the widget
+over the network.  `ScalableImageWidget` does, however, have an option for
-to handle the asynchronous operations, for convenience and/or quick prototyping.
+the widget to handle loading and the the asynchronous operations, for
+convenience and/or quick prototyping.

 ## Demo Program